networknt/light-4j/docs/content/design/idempotency.md

 time.
 This will space out requests across all clients, and give the server some breathing room to recover.

-The Stripe Ruby library retries on failure automatically with an idempotency key using increasing backoff times and jitter.
-The implementation for that is pretty simple, and you can refer to it on GitHub to see exactly how it works.
+The client module in [light-4j](https://github.com/networknt/light-4j) will be enhanced to retry on failure automatically with an idempotency key using increasing backoff times and jitter.
+Given not all client need to retry on failure, we need to make sure it is configurable in client.yml so that retry can only be initiated from the original client.

-# Codifying the design of robust APIs
+# Design robust APIs

 Considering the possibility of failure in a distributed system and how to handle it is of paramount importance in building APIs that are both robust and predictable.
 Retry logic on